Phase diagram of the quantum spin-1/2 Heisenberg-$\Gamma$ model on a frustrated zigzag chain: model and the ground state phase diagram

 \subsection{Model Hamiltonian}

 We consider a quantum spin-1/2 Hamltonian on a zigzag chain given as

 where $J_\eta$ and $\Gamma_\eta$ are the Heisenberg and anisotropic exchange interactions between nearest ($\eta=1$) and next nearest ($\eta=2$) spins.
-We consider both the antiferromagnetic(AF) and ferromagnetic(F) couplings of $J_\eta$ and set
+We consider both the antiferromagnetic(AFM) and ferromagnetic(FM) couplings of $J_\eta$ and set

-where dividing the parameter range into four, $\phi=[0:\pi/2], [\pi/2:\pi], [\pi:3\pi/2], [3\pi/2:2\pi]$ correspond to AF-AF, F-AF, F-F, AF-F interactions of $J_1$-$J_2$, respectively.
+where dividing the parameter range into four, $\phi=[0:\pi/2], [\pi/2:\pi], [\pi:3\pi/2], [3\pi/2:2\pi]$ correspond to AFM-AFM, FM-AFM, FM-FM, AFM-FM interactions of $J_1$-$J_2$, respectively.
 The sign of $\Gamma_{\eta}$ can be converted by the local unitary transformation and does not influence the physical state.
 The spin quantization axis $z$ is taken parallel to the chain (see Fig.~\ref{f1}).

 The model at $\Gamma_{\eta}=0$ corresponds to the zigzag Heisenberg spin chain, the phase diagram of which has been extensively studied previously.
-In the antiferromagnetic-antiferromagnetic (AF-AF) case where $J_1$ and $J_2$ are both positive, there exists a transition from a Tomonaga-Luttinger liquid (TLL) phase to a dimer singlet phase characterized by a finite spin gap \cite{Majumdar1969,Majumdar1969-2,Haldane1982}.
-This transition occurs at a critical point $(J_2/J_1)_c\approx0.2411$ ($\phi\sim 0.148$) \cite{Okamoto1992,Eggert1996}.
-Within the dimer singlet phase, a Lifshitz point $(J_2/J_1)_L\approx0.5206$ delineates two distinct regions: one with commensurate $q=\pi$ short-range magnetic correlations and another with incommensurate $q<\pi$ correlations at lower and higher $J_2/J_1$ values, respectively \cite{Hikihara2001,Bursill1995}.
-There is also an ongoing debate regarding a potential transition from the dimer phase to a gapless phase around $J_2/J_1\approx 2.2$, identified through level crossing experiments \cite{Kumar2015}, exact diagonalization and density matrix renormalization group (DMRG) studies \cite{Soos2016}.
+In the AFM-AFM case where $J_1$ and $J_2$ are both positive, there exists a transition from a Tomonaga-Luttinger liquid (TLL) phase to a dimer singlet phase characterized by a finite spin gap \cite{Majumdar1969,Majumdar1969-2,Haldane1982}.
+This transition occurs at a critical point $(J_2/J_1)_c\approx0.2411$ ($\phi\approx 0.075\pi$) \cite{Okamoto1992,Eggert1996}.
+Within the dimer singlet phase, a Lifshitz point $(J_2/J_1)_L\approx0.5206$ ($\phi\approx 0.153\pi$) delineates two distinct regions: one with commensurate $q=\pi$ short-range magnetic correlations and another with incommensurate $q<\pi$ correlations at lower and higher $J_2/J_1$ values, respectively \cite{Hikihara2001,Bursill1995}.
+There is also an ongoing debate regarding a potential transition from the dimer phase to a gapless phase around $J_2/J_1\approx 2.2$ ($\phi\approx 0.36\pi$), identified through level crossing experiments \cite{Kumar2015}, exact diagonalization and density matrix renormalization group (DMRG) studies \cite{Soos2016}.
 This observation contradicts field theory predictions, which suggest a finite gap $\Delta \sim \exp (-(J_2/J_1)^{\eta})$ with $\eta=1$ \cite{White1996} or $\eta=2/3$ \cite{Itoi2001} for large $J_2/J_1$ values.
+We see shortly in our phase diagram in Fig.~\ref{f1}(a) that the phase boundary has a kink which extrapolates to $J_2/J_1\approx 2.2$, indicating that the phase changes its nature at $J_2/J_1\gtrsim 2.2$.
+Whereas, it is numerically difficult to conclude whether there is a finite but exponentially small spin gap or not.